particle-iot/docs/src/content/datasheets/photon-shields.md

 **IMPORTANT:** This shield provides regulated power (5V) to the seated Particle device and relays.
 However, it does not support power to the devices controlled by the relays.

+### Relay Shield - Library
+If you're already logged into Build.particle.io then you can [jump directly to the library](https://build.particle.io/libs/55e0a4256b6e3275580009ce/tab/1_Blink_An_LED.cpp) to get going quickly and easily with the RelayShield library, which wraps all the features in easy-to-use functions.

+Examples include:
+1. __Blink a Relay__ - How to turn a relay on and off
+2. __Blink all the Relays__ - An extension on the simplest case
+3. __Internet Relays__ - Creating Particle.function()s so that you can turn relays on and off over the Internet

 ### Relay Shield - Operation

 The schematic for the relay shield is simple and self explanatory.
 The shield has four relays that are controlled by pins D3, D4, D5 and D6 on the Particle device.
 Each relay is triggered via a NPN transistor that takes a control signal from the Particle device and switches the relay coil ON and OFF, which in turn makes or breaks the electrical contact on the output.
 There is also a fly-back diode connected across the coil to help protect the transistor from high voltage transients caused during switching.